hlhartley/terminal-commander/README.md

 - For testing suite: npm test

 ## Background / About
-iScream was the first project our contributors built using React.
-After creating a large dataset on ice cream flavors and parlors, we utilized the Fetch API call to import data that we would use for the app.
-The app allows users to easily see all of the ice cream flavors available throughout Denver.
-Once a user clicks on a flavor, they can see all the parlors (along with their address) where the ice cream is available.
-If a user clicks on an individual parlor, they are shown a more detailed page that includes all relevant information for the given parlor.
-By utilizing small components for the ice cream cards, parlors, and parlor details, our users can easily and intuitively navigate between flavors and parlors!
+Terminal Commander was an individual project built using React.
+It required making a dataset of 30 terminal commands with associated descriptions.
+Then, I used the Fetch API call to import data to use directly in the app.
+There are 30 commands total and the tank image moves across the screen as the user types in the correct command.
+Once a user types in all 30 commands correctly, they win the game!

 ## Primary Technologies Used
 - React